 Check with your local municipalities and utilities before you start removing sod or digging up the ground.
 They will let you know if you’re sitting on top of gas and electric pipes or buried cables and sprinkler systems.
 The last thing you want is to break a pipe and have a hazardous and expensive accident on your hands.
 For more information on this topic, read my guide on how to choose the right space for your above ground pool.

 This is where the shovel and wheelbarrow come in.
 It’s easier to level the ground by digging and reducing the height of hillier ground than by building up lower ground.
 This may take considerable time and effort, depending on how uneven the ground is.
-If that is likely the case, it may be worth investing in some heavy-duty equipment.
+In general, you should be able to level the ground without heavy equipment unless you have to remove more than 12 inches of soil.

-Once the ground is level, add a sand layer to smooth out the base.
+Once the ground is level and compacted, add a sand layer to smooth out the base.
 The sand layer protects the pool liner from any remaining debris in the ground.
-You need to add enough sand to cover the entire pool area with at least two inches.
+You need to add enough sand to cover the entire pool area with at least two inches of thickness.

-Pour the sand onto the leveled ground and use a rake to spread it out in an even layer.
+Pour the sand onto the leveled ground and spread it out in an even layer with a rake.
 Use the hose to wet the area and leave it to dry overnight.

 Now that the ground is dry and flat, it’s time to pack it in.
 Use a hand tamper or lawn roller to compact the ground.